qcfu-bu/leanclass/readme.md

 If at any point your workspace becomes unusable and you think you need a fresh start, you can click on the original link to get a new copy of the course workspace.

+## git: the fine print

+This is a GitHub repository,
+and your workspace will interact with our course materials using git.
+We do *not* expect you to have any experience or knowledge of git beyond having a GitHub account.
+If you do know how to use git and would like to use proper version control in your workspace, you are welcome to, but our course staff is not responsible for helping!
+We document the setup here for your reference.

+* We commit to files in the ??? directory being static: once we push a file to that directory, it (almost certainly) will not change.
+  You can modify these files if you so choose without worrying about merge conflicts.
+* Official course materials,
+  including lecture demos and homeworks, will be pushed to the `master` branch of this repository.
+  You will have to pull these changes to your workspace.
+* The `pull-updates` script in your workspace will `git stash` any uncommitted changes you have, pull our updates, and `git stash pop` your changes back.
+  If your changes conflict with ours, it will leave your project unmodified and print an error message.
+  This script assumes you have not made any commits of your own;
+  if you have, you're on your own!
+* The `reset-all` script resets all tracked files to the most recent commit.